Ziggy Marley: 2003–2006: Dragonfly/Solo Career beginning

-2006-present: Tuff Gong Worldwide (independent artist)
+2006–2011: Tuff Gong Worldwide (independent artist)

 In July 2006, his second solo album, Love Is My Religion, was released on his independent record label Tuff Gong Worldwide.
 The album won a Grammy Award for Best Reggae Album, making it Marley's 4th Grammy win.

-He also performs the theme song for children's animated show Arthur.

 Marley performed a duet with Donna Summer for her 2008 album Crayons.
 In May 2009, his third solo album Family Time, was released on Tuff Gong Worldwide.
 Family Time was presented as a children's album and features family and friends: Rita Marley, Cedella Marley, Judah Marley, Paul Simon, Willie Nelson, Jack Johnson, Toots Hibbert, Laurie Berkner, Elizabeth Mitchell, and more.
 This album won a Grammy Award for Best Musical Album for Children.
 In June 2011, Marley released his fourth album Wild and Free.
 The title track, featuring Woody Harrelson, was available for free with the pre-order of Ziggy's first comic book, Marijuanaman.

+2012–present: Two more albums

 In 2013, Marley's song "I Love You Too" won him a Daytime Emmy Award in the Outstanding Original Song – Children's and Animation category, after it was used in the Cbeebies animation 3rd & Bird.
 Ziggy released the children's book, I Love You Too, based on the song and illustrated by Agnieszka Jatkowska.
 In April 2014, Ziggy Marley released his fifth solo studio album, entitled Fly Rasta.
 Fly Rasta won the Grammy for Best Reggae Album at the 57th Grammy Awards.
 Marley later announced his sixth solo album Ziggy Marley to be released spring 2016.

 In May 2018, Marley released his most recent studio album, Rebellion Rises, through Tuff Gong Worldwide.
 The album received rave reviews upon release.
 Cryptic Rock gave the album 5 out of 5 stars, stating "Politically and socially relevant, Rebellion Rises is a war of music, creating peace with a purpose.".
-Island Stage called the album "a 10-track masterpiece that continues his father’s tradition of promoting emancipation from mental slavery through education, social activism, and healthy living."
+Island Stage called the album "a 10-track masterpiece that continues his father's tradition of promoting emancipation from mental slavery through education, social activism, and healthy living."
 Reggaeville said the album "is not an angry record.
 It is not a bitter record.
 But, it is not a record of hope, either.
 The time of hoping for change is a notion Marley considers past due.
 This is a record of action, and for Ziggy Marley, the time for action is now."